Onewheel Pint Review

 |Manufacturer Claimed Range||6-8 miles||11-12.5 miles||Up to 15 miles||Up to 12.5 miles||9 - 11 miles|

 |Measured Charge Time||120 min.||150 min.||206 min.||180 min.||170 min.|

 |Tested Stopping Distance||14 ft||41 ft.||77 ft.||50 ft.||46 ft.|

 Our Analysis and Test Results

-While the Pint isn't quite as powerful as its full-size sibling, it still goes plenty fast for most people at a much more palatable price.
+While the Pint isn't quite as powerful as some of the full-sized Onewheel boards we've tested in the past, it still goes plenty fast for most people — and at a more palatable price.
 It is also a great option if you live somewhere where the pavement is in poor shape, handling bumps, cracks, and rough roads much better than most of the other boards in the typical 4-wheel configuration.